-- Companies will be required to dedicate time and resource to the preparation of the integrated report. - Integrated reporting entails more than a mere "add-on" of economic, social and environmental information in the annual report - sustainability reporting should be embedded in the organisation. - The responsibility of the audit committee may be extended beyond financial reporting to include sustainability reporting. - Audit committees may need additional expertise in discharging their responsibilities.
+- Companies will be required to dedicate time and resources to the preparation of the integrated report. - Integrated reporting entails more than a mere "add-on" of economic, social and environmental information in the annual report - sustainability reporting should be embedded in the organisation. - The responsibility of the audit committee has been extended beyond financial reporting to include sustainability reporting. - The expansion of responsibilities of audit committees has a direct impact on the required skill set of the committee.